tempestphp/tempest-framework/README.md

-# Tempest is an MVC micro framework that gets out of your way.
+# The PHP framework that gets out of your way.

-## Getting Started

 Read how to get started with Tempest [here](https://github.com/tempestphp/tempest-docs/blob/master/01-getting-started.md).